6 Best Pickleball Paddles for Beginners

 Appearance

 While appearance is the least important factor when choosing your pickleball paddle, it is still something you will want to consider.
-Paddles come in all sorts of designs and we’ve seen our fair share of sleek-looking paddles, and, equally, our fair share of horrid-looking ones.
+Paddles come in all sorts of designs, and we’ve seen our fair share of sleek-looking paddles and, equally, our fair share of horrid-looking ones.

 Given that appearance is a subjective quality, it’s tough for us to give you recommendations.
-So all we can really say is don’t choose a paddle with a tacky design, we find a minimal art style is often much better.
+So all we can really say is don’t choose a paddle with a tacky design.
+We find a minimal art style is often much better.

 What Is the Best Pickleball Paddle for Beginners?